 by Dr. Lawrence Wilson

-© February 2013, L.D.
-Wilson Consultants, Inc.
+© May 2022, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 An emulsifier.
 Lecithin is an emulsifying substance found in the human body and in some natural foods including soy, sunflower oil and egg yolks.
 It is essential for life.